EarthMC/EMCAPI/docs/nations.md

-      "numTownBlocks": 1764, // The total number of town blocks the nation has "numResidents": 50, // The current number of residents in the nation "numTowns": 20, // The current number of towns in the nation "numAllies": 5, // The current number of allies the nation has "numEnemies": 2, // The current number of enemies the nation has "balance": 1790 // The nation's balance as seen on /n
+      "numTownBlocks": 1764, // The total number of town blocks the nation has "numResidents": 50, // The current number of residents in the nation "numTowns": 20, // The current number of towns in the nation "numOutlaws": 8, // The current number of outlaws the nation has "numAllies": 5, // The current number of allies the nation has "numEnemies": 2, // The current number of enemies the nation has "balance": 1790 // The nation's balance as seen on /n